Big Brother (Belgian TV series): Controversy

-There was a lot of controversy about how real Big Brother was during the first season.
+There was much controversy about how real Big Brother was during the first season.
 Nathalie Chabas was the first housemate who complained about the image shown of her on the show wasn't who she really was.
 Producers reacted that participants can be surprised when they are confronted with images of their own behavior.
 Betty Owczarek often said in interviews that she was presented one-dimensional.
 Owczarek stated that all women were sometimes naked in the Big Brother house, but only she was shown.

 Other housemates in the next seasons had the same complaints.
 Dominique Cardon from the second season believed the fact she did almost all the housekeeping and Kurt Willem being the house psychologist for the other housemates was never shown on purpose by the producers.
 Esther Blockx from the third season stated that she noticed the cameras never followed her during daily tasks.
 However, she heard the cameras move and zoom when she cuddled with male housemates.
 Many housemates believed the producers created a character for everybody and only used the matching recorded images.

 Housemates from the second season believed the controversial party was encouraged by Big Brother on purpose by starving the housemates for weeks and treat them afterward with lots of alcohol.
 Producers admitted they did let some items lying around, making it easier or more difficult for some tasks to succeed.